Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 12. Decide if the Quarterly Performance Goal is for you

-All salespeople want to measure their sales against target.
+All salespeople want to measure sales against their target.

 For managers, tracking sales versus target is a fundamental aspect of driving team performance.